waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Reading the museum sign at (16, 10) and then immediately speaking to the Super Nerd at (28, 18) yielded no new dialogue.
 (Agent Hypothesis #4 FAILED)
     - Having the player's Pikachu interact with the NPC Pikachu at (27, 17) yielded no new dialogue or event.
 (Agent Hypothesis #5 FAILED)

+### New Hypotheses (Post-Gym Leader Rematches)
+- **Hypothesis:** Defeating all eight Kanto Gym Leaders in rematches may have triggered a change related to the Old Amber puzzle in the Pewter Museum of Science.
+  - **Test:** Travel to Pewter City and enter the museum.
+Check if the blocking Scientist at (13, 5) on 1F has moved, or if any NPCs in the museum or city have new dialogue.
+  - **Expected Outcome:** Progress in the Old Amber quest.

 # II.
 Key Discoveries & Lessons Learned
 - **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like marking defeated trainers. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
 - **Critical Directive Failure - Tool Maintenance (CRITICAL):** I failed to immediately fix the `use_hm_from_menu` tool after it failed, instead resorting to manual inputs.
 This violates the core directive of prioritizing tool refinement. **Lesson Reinforced:** Tool maintenance is the highest priority and must be performed in the same turn a failure is identified.